What Does a Minimalist Home Look Like In Real Life?

 It has freed my time because I spend less time cleaning and tidying.
 That in turn has freed me from a great deal of anxiety and stress from being surrounded by clutter.

-Perhaps most importantly, minimalism has also helped me move on after decades of grief from the early deaths of my parents; finally letting go of that sentimental clutter and passing items on to people who could actually ENJOY them has been so freeing.
+Perhaps most importantly, minimalism has also helped me move on after decades of grief from the early deaths of my parents; finally letting go of sentimental items and passing items on to people who could actually ENJOY them has been so freeing. “

 And Judy and Laura had similar takes: